 As you complete your coursework, you will benefit from our cohort-based learning community that models the team-oriented educational workplace.
-In addition to hands-on fieldwork experiences in actual classrooms, you'll explore key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management, working with children with special needs and techniques to adapt and differentiate instruction for different learners.
+In addition to hands-on experiential teaching in actual classrooms, you'll explore key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management, working with children with special needs and techniques to adapt and differentiate instruction for different learners.

 What is Cohort Study?

 As a student in the Curry College M.Ed.
 Program, you will be part of a cohort group.
 That means that the same students will be in all of your classes for the entire program, start to finish.
-Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support, discuss common on-the-job problems, and offer networking opportunities.
+Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support and offer strong networking opportunities.

-New cohorts will begin at our Milton and Plymouth campuses in Fall 2020.
+New cohorts begin at our Milton and Plymouth campuses each Fall.

 Excellent educational professionals: